 Dropped Deadlift PR Due to Lack of Grip Strength

 The biggest lesson dropping this deadlift taught me is that my muscles like my back and hamstrings may be strong enough to lift a 500lb deadlift, but the gripping muscles like the hands, wrist, and forearms were only strong enough to lift 450lbs.
-This forced me to think critically how these muscles are involved in nearly every single strength training or athletic movement.
+This forced me to think critically about how these muscles are involved in nearly every single strength training or athletic movement.
 Improving grip strength is key for overall strength development.

 From a [P]Rehab perspective, improving grip strength is key in keeping you healthy.
 Research has demonstrated grip strength to be an indicator of rotator cuff function (Horsley et al 2016).
 Common ailments like tennis elbow, golfer’s elbow, and carpal tunnel syndrome share the common symptom of poor grip strength.
 Improving grip strength by strengthening the muscles of the forearms can alleviate some of the symptoms caused by these injuries.
 And if that doesn’t give you enough reason to focus on grip strength, knowing the benefits it has on your overall health should only help.
-One study showed “grip strength was a stronger predictor of all-cause and cardiovascular mortality than systolic blood pressure” (Leong et al 2015).
+One study showed that “grip strength was a stronger predictor of all-cause and cardiovascular mortality than systolic blood pressure” (Leong et al 2015).
 After learning these things, I know I am making grip strength a priority of mine!

 The main foundation of grip strength is one side of the hand provides the force while one side stabilizes.
 In most exercises to improve grip strength, the thumb is going to be the support system while the fingers provide the force towards the palm of the hand.
 The wrists and forearms also play a key role in helping to improve grip strength.
 Knowing these functions helps to determine a strategy for training grip correctly.
 The qualities of grip strength that we are going to discuss include supporting, crushing, pinching, and friction, as well as training for the wrist and forearms.